 - Citybox (City Center)

-From hotels and B&Bs to hostels and apartments, Booking.com always has the best deals on accommodation.
-You can find other great deals on Oslo accommodations here!
+From luxury hotels to B&Bs, I always use this website to find the best deals on accommodation.
+You can find other great deals on Oslo accommodations here – usually with free cancellation!

 As I mentioned, Oslo is expensive.
-It’s one of the most expensive cities in the world, for that matter.
-So to get the most bang for your buck, I recommend investing in the Oslo Pass.
+It’s one of the most expensive cities in the world!
+To get the most bang for your buck, I recommend investing in the Oslo Pass.

-- Free entry into 30 of Oslo’s museums (i.e. Fram, Holmenkollen, Kon-Tiki, Norsk Folkemuseum)
+- Free entry into 30 museums (i.e. Fram, Holmenkollen, Kon-Tiki, Norsk Folkemuseum)

-- Free use of the ferry to the serene forested peninsula of Bygdøy
+- Free use of the public ferry to the serene forested peninsula of Bygdรธy

 - Discounted or free sightseeing tours

-Basically, with this pass, you’ll have access to everything you’ll want to do during your 2 days in Oslo, for a fraction of the price!
+Basically, with this pass, youโll have access to everything youโll want to see and do during your two days in Oslo, for a fraction of the price!

 Things to Do in Oslo in 2 Days: The Perfect Itinerary